dgnicholson/writing-samples/Exercise-2_How-to-play-tic-tac-toe.md

 ### Set up
 A game of tic-tac-toe is set up by first drawing a 3x3 grid.
 Next, each player must choose either the `X` character or the `O` character.

-> **TIP**: If players can't decide who gets to be what character, try flipping a coin.
+> **Tip**: If players can't decide who gets to be what character, they can flip a coin.

 ### Gameplay
 Player `X` always goes first and draws their character inside any cell in the 3x3 grid.
 Players then alternate turns until there is a winner or the grid is full—whichever comes first.